 Arden Point and Glenclyffe

 Bring a bit of history into your hike by visiting Arden Point and Glenclyffe.
 In this relatively easy hike, you and the kids can retrace the footsteps of Revolutionary War general Benedict Arnold as he made his escape in 1780.
 It's an excellent way to bring history to life for older kids who might be studying this period in American history.
-The trail also offers some views of the river, but if you've had enough of that there's plenty more to see, like the 1950s railroad track that is still in use today for freight, and a few historic buildings that date back to the 18 and 1900s.
+The trail also offers some views of the river, but if you've had enough of that there's plenty more to see, like the 1950s railroad track that is still in use today for freight, and a few historic buildings that date back to the 19th and early 20th centuries.

 Location: Garrison, NY